dgarcia360/sphinx-contributors/README.rst

 Features
 ---------

-**Promote contributions**
+**Celebrate contributions**

-The extension retrieves from GitHub the list of users who have contributed to a repository.
+Show in your docs the list of users who have contributed to a repository.

 **Configurable**

-The extension lets you define the number of contributors to show and sort them by the number of commits.
+Choose the number of contributors to show and sort them by number of commits.

 Supported platforms
 ---------------------